 The competency assessment framework makes use of seven Competency Categories, which are groupings of a total of 34 competencies or skills:

 The seven categories represent the areas in which professional engineers of all disciplines must be competent to ensure effective practice and public safety.
 Each Competency Category contains a list of the key competencies required in that area.
-The complete details are posted below.
+The complete details are included in the Competency Assessment Guide, posted in the Related Documents below.

 Achievement of each category is measured through a Competency Rating Scale that outlines six different levels of competence (0-5).
 A successful candidate must meet each of the competencies in each category at a minimum level of 1 on the Competency Rating Scale, while achieving the required minimum category average ‘entry to practice’ rating level of 2 or 3, depending on the category.

-The use of an online competency assessment process enables applicants to easily report and their validators to validate their engineering experience from anywhere in the world (keeping in mind that a minimum of one year of Canadian or equivalent-to-Canadian experience is still required).
-Applicants, validators and assessors are provided with a personal login and once an applicant has completed his or her competency entries, the applicable validators are automatically notified when the competencies that pertain to them are ready to validate.
+The use of an online competency assessment process enables applicants to easily report and their validators to validate their engineering experience from anywhere in the world (keeping in mind that a minimum of one year of Canadian or equivalent-to-Canadian experience is still required - with the exception of international graduate applicants who have been given the experience review option to waive confirmatory exams).
+Applicants, validators and assessors are provided with a personal login.
+Once an applicant has completed his or her competency entries, the applicable validators are notified when the applicant indicates in the online system that the competencies that pertain to them are ready to validate.

-For a complete description of the online submission process, see additional information posted below.
+For a complete description of the online submission process, see the Competency Assessment Guide posted in the Related Documents below.

-February 2, 2018: Council will finalize the competency-based assessment written material:
+February 2, 2018: Council approved the change to competency-based assessment.

-May 5, 2018: APEGS membership ratifies Council’s recommendation to switch to competency-based assessment at the Annual Meeting.
+May 5, 2018 Annual Meeting: APEGS membership unanimously ratified Council’s recommendation to switch to competency-based assessment.

 Transition from the Current Experience Reporting System

-You may continue in the current experience reporting system if you wish if you are a current engineer-in-training who has submitted one or more experience reports before January 1, 2019.
-However, you are encouraged and invited to switch to the online competency assessment system when it comes into effect.
+You may continue in the current experience reporting system if you wish if you are a current engineer-in-training who has submitted one or more complete experience reports before January 1, 2019.
+However, you are encouraged and invited to switch to the CBA system.

-You will use the new online competency-based assessment system if any one of the following situations applies to you:
+You are required to use the new CBA system if any one of the following situations applies to you:

-• current engineer-in-training who has not submitted one or more experience reports before January 1, 2019;
+• current engineer-in-training from whom APEGS has not received one or more experience reports before January 1, 2019;

 • people who applied to APEGS as an engineer-in-training on or after January 1, 2019.